eskawl/intermediary/docs/afterware.md

 If you are intending to write a middleware that can be applied anywhere, spread syntax `...targetArgs` is something you may want.

-### Structure
-Afterware function have a reference to
-* the current context - this can be supplied to the involve function.
-* the next afterware in the stack
-* the arguments for the next afterware in the stack

-The afterware functions must always return the result of `next(...targetArgs)`.

 ### Stacking
 Multiple afterware can be stacked together.